InfinityWallet/Crypto-Assets/Asset-Template.md

 ## Available data options

-The table below provide information on what information is required and optional, as well as what is supported.
+The table below explains which information is required or optional, as well as what is supported.

 ### Core Information (All required)